 Finally she makes it up

 The next challenge was a slope.
-We were instructed that the window should be rolled halfway up or more to discourage sticking your arms out to try and break the jeep’s fall if we are about to roll.
+We were instructed that the window should be rolled halfway up or more to discourage sticking your arms out to try to break the jeep’s fall if we are about to roll.
 Hmmm…

 One of the only times I actually stayed in the vehicule so this shot is of the 4×4’s in front